Our Robotics Futures: A Time Capsule

 Papers must be submitted via PCS.
 Accepted papers will be presented at the digital conference and will be archived in the ACM Digital Library and IEEE Xplore Digital Library.

-The paper needs to be anonymized, 4-8 pages long and need to follow the IEEE Conference template format (US Letter).
+The paper needs to be anonymized, 4-8 pages long (plus references) and need to follow the IEEE Conference template format (US Letter).
 You can find the Word and Latex templates here.
 The IEEE has partnered with Overleaf, where authors can start writing using this link directly.

 Kerstin Fischer (University of Southern Denmark, Denmark)